Accelerated Reinforcement Learning for Temporal Logic Control Objectives: Accelerated Reinforcement Learning for Temporal Logic Control

-\begin{rem}[Weights] To design the biased action $a_b$, the MDP is viewed as weighted graph where a weight $w=1$ is assigned to all edges with non-zero transition probability and a weight $w=0$ is assigned to all other edges.
+\begin{rem}[Weights] To design the biased action $a_b$, the MDP is viewed as weighted graph where a weight $w=1$ is assigned to all edges.
 Alternative weight assignments can be used as well.
 For instance, the assigned weights can be equal to the reciprocal of the estimated transition probabilities.
 In this case, the shortest path between two MDP states models the path with least uncertainty that connects these two states.
 We emphasize that the weight definition affects which states are included in $\ccalX_{\text{closer}}$. \end{rem}